This post contains affiliate links. See our disclosure policy here.

 Coca-Cola: This is a carbonated soft drink made with coca leaf extract, caffeine, sugar, and carbonated water.

-Dark Rum: This is a type of rum made with sugarcane and spices that has been barrel aged for a long period of time.
-We used Smith & Cross Traditional Jamaican Rum because it has an earthy finish with notes of caramelized banana, exotic fruits, and baking spices.
-For a mocktail version of this drink, try Caleño Dark & Spicy Tropical Non-Alcoholic Spirit in place of the rum.
+Smith & Cross Rum: This is a type of rum made with molasses or sugarcane juice, spices, and alcohol that has been barrel aged for a long period of time.
+This recipe specifically calls for Smith & Cross Traditional Jamaican Rum because it has an extremely unique flavor with notes of caramelized banana, exotic fruits, and baking spices and an earthy finish.
+For a low-proof version of this drink, try Caleño Non-Alcoholic Dark & Spicy Tropical Spirit in place of the Smith & Cross rum.

-Coffee Liqueur: This is a liqueur made with coffee, vanilla, sugar, and a neutral grain spirit.
-We used Kahlúa Coffee Liqueur because it has a sweet coffee flavor and notes of vanilla.
-For a mocktail version of this drink, try Lyre’s Coffee Originale in place of the coffee liqueur.
+Coffee Liqueur: This is a liqueur made with coffee, spices, sugar, and alcohol.
+We used Kahlúa Coffee Liqueur because it has a sweet coffee flavor with notes of vanilla.
+For a mocktail version of this drink, try Lyre’s Coffee Original Non-Alcoholic Spirit in place of the coffee liqueur.

 Tasting Notes